transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 <h2>PODCAST INTERVIEW TRANSCRIPTION</h2>

 <h2>Interview with Charlie Shrem, the first bitcoin felon</h2>
 <p><strong>Trace Mayer:</strong>  Welcome back to Bitcoin Knowledge Podcast.
 We had a tremendous interview with Charlie Shrem, the first bitcoin felon.
-We're going to be talking all about how to buy and sell bitcoins.
+We're going to be talking all about <a href="/bitcoin-venture-investing/">how to buy and sell bitcoins</a>
+.
 Charlie’s been one of our just extreme entrepreneurs in the bitcoin space.
-He was CEO, Chief Compliance Officer of BitInstant.
+He was CEO, Chief Compliance Officer of <a href="/bitinstant/">BitInstant</a>.
 Charlie, welcome to the show.

 </p><p>